humenda/GladTeX/manpage.md

 9 &10&11&12 \end{pmatrix}$$
 ~~~~

-The conversion is as easy as:
+The conversion is as easy as typing on the command line:

     pandoc -s -t html --gladtex file.md | gladtex -o file.html